 The S&P 500® Index is intended to provide an indication of the pattern of common stock price movement.
-The calculation of the level of this Underlying Asset is based on the relative value of the aggregate market value of the common stocks of 500 companies as of a particular time compared to the aggregate average market value of the common stocks of 500 similar companies during the base period of the years 1941 through 1943.
+The calculation of the level of the index is based on the relative value of the aggregate market value of the common stocks of 500 companies as of a particular time compared to the aggregate average market value of the common stocks of 500 similar companies during the base period of the years 1941 through 1943.

-S&P calculates this Underlying Asset by reference to the prices of the constituent stocks of this Underlying Asset without taking account of the value of dividends paid on those stocks.
-As a result, the return on the notes will not reflect the return you would realize if you actually owned the SPX constituent stocks and received the dividends paid on those stocks.
+S&P calculates this index by reference to the prices of the constituent stocks, without taking account of the value of dividends paid on those stocks.
+As a result, the return on the notes will not reflect the return you would realize if you actually owned the constituent stocks and received the dividends paid on those stocks.